ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs-v3.md

 </script>
 ```

-In the above example, the `editorData` property will be updated automatically as the user types and changes the content.
+In the above example, the `editorData` property will be updated automatically as the user types and the content changes.
 It can also be used to change (as in `emptyEditor()`) or set the initial content of the editor.

 If you only want to execute an action when the editor data changes, use the [`input`](#input) event.